-It's strange then to think that video games have taken this gauntlet of physical and mental obstacles and transformed them into such an entertaining cocktail, and yet survival games are one of the most popular genres on the planet right now.
-Something about being pushed to the edge of endurance and having to start with next to nothing (often not so much as a stitch of clothing) makes for a wildly entertaining challenge.
+Something about being pushed to the edge of endurance and having to start with next to nothing in the best survival games thus makes for a wildly entertaining challenge.
 Turning the natural world from an adversary into an ally by harvesting what you need, and civilizing it to the point of sustainability, is some of the most fun you can have in a modern video game, and we've tracked down some of the best examples that let you get in touch with your primitive inner self.

 With some cracking additions like the Reign of Giants expansion or the nautically themed Shipwrecked, Don't Starve is a game that just keeps expanding, adding features, and getting more engrossing as the months pass.
 And the Hamlet DLC coming later this year promises to continue the trend, with the addition of housing, new shops, and a load of new items to play with.